Workplace bullying: Workplace bullying and occupational stress

 The relationship between occupational stress and bullying was drawn in the matter of the UK Health and Safety Executive (HSE) issuing an Improvement Notice to the West Dorset General Hospital NHS Trust.
 This followed a complaint raised with the HSE by an employee who was off sick having suffered from bullying in the workplace.
-His managers had responded by telling him that in the event of his returning to work it was unlikely that anything would be done about the bullying.
-The HSE found that the Trust did not have an occupational stress policy and directed them to create one in accordance with the soon to be published HSE Management Standards.
-These are standards that managers should meet in their work if they are to ensure a safe workplace, as is required by the Health and Safety at Work Act 1974 as was amended by the Management of Health and Safety at Work Regulations 1999, the latter directing that risks in the workplace must be identified, assessed and controlled.
+His managers had responded by telling him that in the event of his returning to work, it was unlikely that anything would be done about the bullying.
+The HSE found that the Trust did not have an occupational stress policy and directed them to create one in accordance with the soon-to-be-published HSE Management Standards.
+These are standards that managers should meet in their work if they are to ensure a safe workplace, as is required by the Health and Safety at Work etc. Act 1974 as was amended by the Management of Health and Safety at Work Regulations 1999 (SI 1999/3242), the latter directing that risks in the workplace must be identified, assessed and controlled.
 These risks include those hazards known to cause occupational stress.
 One of the six standards relates to managing relationships between employees, a matter in which the Trust had shown itself to be deficient.